Donating your time or money

 Christmas is the time of year when we count our blessings and think about others less fortunate than ourselves.

-A number of local and international charities in the Grand Duchy run support programmes for people (and animals) where you can donate money, clothing and equipment or your time.
+A number of local and international charities in the Grand Duchy run support programmes for people (and animals) where you can donate money, clothing, equipment or your time.

 Stëmm vun der Strooss

 Founded in 1996, and possibly Luxembourg's best known charity, Stëmm vun der Strooss works towards the social and professional integration of underprivileged or discriminated people living in Luxembourg.

 A non-profit organisation co-ordinated by the Ministry of Health and working in collaboration with the Red Cross, it provided almost 100,000 hot meals to 4,149 people in 2021 at its social restaurants in Hollerich and Esch-sur-Alzette and distributes 92 tonnes of free food products.